elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/5-flexible_electric_gripper.md

     1. Align the spacer with the hole in the end of the arm and tighten it with the screw:
        ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/安装1.png)

-    2. Align the screw holes in the jaws with the holes around the gasket and tighten with the fine screws:
+    2. Align the screw holes in the gripper with the holes around the gasket and tighten with the fine screws:
        ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/安装2.png)

   - Electrical connection:
     > Take care to do this with the robotic arm powered off.
     1. Align the m8 cable with the connector of the robotic arm, note that the connector is notched and the connecting cable has a corresponding protrusion, confirm the direction and then insert and tighten:
        ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/电气连接1.png)
-    2. Insert the jaw control connector, again paying attention to the orientation of the notch:
+    2. Insert the gripper control connector, again paying attention to the orientation of the notch:
        ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/电气连接2.png)

 <br>